roq-trading/roq-api/README.md

 ## Prerequisites

+> It is not very interesting to follow the instructions shown here due to this
+> project only containing interfaces.
+> The actual client implementation is closed source as mentioned elsewhere in
+> this document.

 The project is primarily designed to be compatible with the conda package manager.

 ### Download and Install Miniforge